• Home

 Get Help with Your Child’s Individual Education Program

 Understanding your child’s educational needs can be challenging, but you don’t have to figure things out alone.
-At Woodsmall Law Group, our specialized attorneys focus on special education needs and help your family understand your legal rights.
+At Woodsmall Law Group, PC., our specialized attorneys focus on special education needs and help your family understand your legal rights.

 If you would like to discuss how the William A. decision may be relevant to the development of your child’s individual education program, please feel free to speak with one of our skilled special education lawyers at our Southern California office.
 Call our law firm at (626) 440-0028 for more information—we’re always here to help.